We meet every Monday evening at 6pm in the Student Union room 413.

 Some of our accomplishments include:

-• Last semester we helped register more than 3,000 students and over the past 8 years we have helped register nearly 10,000 students.
+• Last year we helped register more than 3,000 students and over the past 8 years we have helped register nearly 10,000 students.

 • Last year we helped pass a statewide bill to lift the cap on solar energy.